Robbinsville High School (New Jersey): Athletics

-The Robbinsville High School Ravens compete in the Colonial Valley Conference, which comprises high schools located in Mercer County, Monmouth County and Middlesex County, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 740 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The football team competes in the Classic Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2018–2020.
+The Robbinsville High School Ravens compete in the Colonial Valley Conference, which is comprised of high schools located in Mercer County, Monmouth County and Middlesex County, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+With 740 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+The football team competes in the Valley Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

-The school participates as the host school / lead agency for joint cooperative ice hockey and boys / girls swimming teams with Allentown High School.
+The school participates as the host school / lead agency for joint cooperative ice hockey and boys' / girls' swimming teams with Allentown High School.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 Interscholastic sports offered at Robbinsville High School include: